thomasdefise/OSCP_Resources/Enumeration/Network101.md

 - enumdomusers: Enumerate domain users
   - RID (the suffix of their SID) in hexadecimal form
   - To get the users, use **cat users_from_enumdomusers.txt | awk -F\\[ '{print \$2\}' | awk -F\\] '{print \$1\}' > users.txt**

+- enumprivs
 - srvinfo: Server query info.
   - netshareenumall: Enumerate all shares
   - lookupsids: Resolve a list of SIDs to usernames.
       -> Lookup for SID that are S-1-5-21....-(500->501 & 1000+)